arsh0001/Dice-app-Flutter/README.md

 # Dice-app-Flutter
 This is a dice shuffling app.
+This was made on FLUTTER.
 You can use it by downloading the .zip file from the repository and opening it an as an Android Studio Project.
 To read the code, refer to the main.dart and pubspec.yaml .